siyuan-zou/Data_Visualization_D3_Projects/README.md

 # Data Visualization D3 Projects

 This repository showcases projects completed as part of the **CSC_51052_EP - Data Visualization** course at École Polytechnique.
 The projects focus on data visualization using **D3.js** and include various interactive graphics, animations, and visual representations of data.
-Each project is accompanied by images and GIFs that illustrate the results.
+Each project is accompanied by images or GIFs that illustrate the results.

 ## Projects